 Thus, GPT and UEFI are directly associated with each just like your Windows 10 OS and Windows 10 updates.
 So, you can upgrade to Windows 10/install its updates only on a GPT hard disk of the UEFI firmware computer.

 Step-by-Step Guidelines to Fix This PC Has an Unsupported Disk Layout for UEFI Firmware Error:

-Caution: It is recommended to back up your important or entire data saved on the hard drive before you getting started with the repair process.
-You can do this by simply creating an image file (System Image) of your hard disk and restore it later when you have successfully fixed the error.
-If not, directly move required data or all of your files from the hard drive (HDD) to an external storage device like external hard drive, SSD, USB flash drive.
+Caution: It is recommended to back up your important or entire data saved on the hard drive before you get started with the repair process.
+You can do this by simply creating an image file (System Image) of your hard disk and restoring it later when you have successfully fixed the error.
+If not, directly move required data or all of your files from the hard drive (HDD) to an external storage device like an external hard drive, SSD, or USB flash drive.

 Method 1: Create an MSR Partition

 - OpenCommand Prompt as Administrator (from the Start menu search command prompt, right-click on command prompt, and select Run as administrator).